Antiz96/arch-update/README.md

 4  User didn't gave the confirmation to proceed
 5  Error when updating the packages
-6  Error when calling the reboot command to apply a pending kernel update
+6  Error when calling the reboot command to apply a pending kernel update 7  No pending update when using the `-l/--list` option
 ```

 For more information, see the arch-update(1) man page.